-contained applicants' name, address, date of birth, SSN, and bank routing information.36 The Pennsylvania Department of Transportation's driver's license facility in Dunmore had computer equipment containing the Social Security of over 11,000 drivers.
-Also stolen were supplies used to create driver's licenses and photo IDs.37

-In February of last year computer was stolen at the University of Alabama-Birmingham, containing nearly 10,000 Social Security numbers and the personal information of potential kidney donors and recipients.38 In California, it is difficult to figure out which data security breach to highlight as there have been a multitude of breaches.
+- The Pennsylvania Department of Transportation's driver's license facility in ٠ Dunmore had computer equipment containing the Social Security of over 11,000 drivers.
+Also stolen were supplies used to create driver's licenses and photo IDs.37 - In February of last year, Congressman Davis, a computer was stolen at the ٠ University of Alabama-Birmingham, containing nearly 10,000 Social Security numbers and the personal information of potential kidney donors and recipients.38 - In California, it is difficult to figure out which data breach to highlight--- there were just too many to pick just one.
 Last year, hackers gained access to a UCLA database containing the Social Security numbers and personal information for over 800,000 current and former students, applicants, parents, and staff members.
-800,000.39 Last year, Texas Guaranteed Student Loan Corp. announced that a total of 1.7 million people's information had been compromised.40

-Ohio was in the news in June when an intern's car was broken into, and somebody made off with the Social Security numbers of approximately 75,000 state employees.
-41 State employees in Kentucky received mail last year from Kentucky Personnel Cabinet.
-The mail had their Social Security numbers visible from the seethrough plastic windows in the envelope.
-42 And, documents containing the personal information of Wisconsin's state assembly members were recently stolen from a legislative employee's car while she exercised at a local gym.
-43 Social Security numbers are being stolen in every state in this country.
+800.000.
+(39 - And Texas.
+Everything is bigger in Texas, even the data breaches.
+Texas ٠ Guaranteed Student Loan Corp. announced last year that a total of 1.7 million people's information had been compromised.40 - Congresswoman Tubbs Jones, Ohio was in the news just last week when an intern's car was broken into, and somebody made off with the Social Security numbers of approximately 75,000 state employees.41 - State employees in Kentucky received mail last year from Kentucky Personnel ٠ Cabinet.
+The mail had their Social Security numbers visible from the see-through plastic windows in the envelope.42 - And, Congressman Ryan, documents containing the personal information of ٠ Wisconsin's state assembly members were recently stolen from a legislative employee's car while she exercised at a local gvm.43

+Social Security numbers are being stolen in every state in this country.